Todd Boss

-Todd (Ryan) Boss (born December 6, 1968) is an American poet, installation artist, and film producer, and inventor based in Minneapolis, Minnesota.
+Todd Ryan Boss (born December 6, 1968) is an American poet, installation artist, film producer and inventor/patent holder, formerly based in Minneapolis, Minnesota, but who now maintains no permanent base of operations.
 He has published several collections of poetry and contributed to literary journals.
-He has also produced a large body of poetry intended for musical setting, most frequently in collaboration with the composer Jake Runestad.
+He has also produced a large body of poetry intended for musical setting, most frequently in collaboration with the composer Jake Runestad, including the Earth Symphony for chorus and orchestra, winner of an Emmy in the category musical composition.

 Biography

-Boss was born in Marshfield, Wisconsin, but raised until age six on a dairy farm in Colby, Wisconsin, when his parents moved to a cattle farm in Fall Creek, Wisconsin.
+Boss was born in Marshfield, Wisconsin to Mr. & Mrs. Jack E. Boss, but raised until age six on a dairy farm in Colby, Wisconsin, when his parents moved to a cattle farm in Fall Creek, Wisconsin.

 He attended St. Olaf College from 1987 to 1991, earning a BA in English and speech-theater.
 He then pursued graduate studies at the University of Alaska Anchorage between 1992 and 1994, earning an MFA in creative writing.
 In Minneapolis, he teaches at the Loft Literary Center and has been an artist-in-residence at the Weisman Art Museum of the University of Minnesota.
 He is the father of two children.

+On February 2, 2025, he proposed to his life-partner Hila Plitmann on the red carpet of the 67th Annual Grammy Awards.

 Activities and awards

-Collections of poetry authored by Todd Boss include Yellowrocket (2008), Pitch (2012) and Tough Luck.
+Collections of poetry authored by Todd Boss include Yellowrocket (2008), Pitch (2012), Tough Luck (2017), and Someday the Plan of a Town (2022).
 His poems have also appeared in Poetry, the American Poetry Review, The London Times, The New Yorker, NPR, Best American Poetry, and the Virginia Quarterly Review, which awarded Todd its Emily Clark Balch Prize in 2009 for his collection Yellowrocket.
-Pitch won the Midwest Booksellers’ Choice Award in 2012.
+Pitch won the Midwest Booksellers' Choice Award in 2012.

 As an installation artist, Boss created a 2012 memorial to a 2007 bridge collapse in Minneapolis in collaboration with the Swedish artist Maja Spasova.
-The installation was paired with a cycle of 35 poems: “Fragments for the 35W Bridge”.
+The installation was paired with a cycle of 35 poems: "Fragments for the 35W Bridge".
 He also arranged for a monumental poetry film projection onto the façade of the historic Union Depot in Saint Paul, Minnesota in 2014.

+Other public art projects include his poetry wall "Catch the Poetry Bug" of 1999, which was installed on the campus of the University of Pennsylvania.
 In 2017, he created "Chaos on the Green Line," a virtual-reality thrill ride activated by the GPS movements of a St. Paul light rail train, in partnership with Pixel Farm Creative.
-Boss's public art projects also include a reinterpreted United States flag and a collaboration with Dakota artist Marlena Myles, "Dakota Spirit Walk," launched in November 2021.
+Boss's public art projects also include a reinterpreted United States flag; a collaboration with Dakota artist Marlena Myles, "Dakota Spirit Walk," launched in November 2021 at the Bruce Vento Nature Sanctuary in Saint Paul, Minnesota; and the "Dakota Sacred Hoop Walk" at the Minnesota Landscape Arboretum in Chaska, Minnesota.